Evidence-based

 #AD

-There are several beta blockers commonly used for migraine.
-They are often the first line of preventives tried, especially for those with high blood pressure.
+Beta blockers, such as propranolol, are often the first line of treatment for migraine prevention, particularly for those with high blood pressure.

 Beta BlockersBrand Name